Preventative Migraine Medicine

 Calcium Channel Blockers

 Tricyclic antidepressants, specifically amitriptyline, can prevent migraines.
 Amitriptyline reduces norepinephrine and serotonin absorption.
-Its ability to block sodium channels may clarify other possible mechanisms in migraines, improve GABA-mediated inhibition, potentiate endogenous opioids and enhance lessening inhibition on nociceptive pathways.
+Its ability to block sodium channels may clear up other possible mechanisms in migraines, improve GABA-mediated inhibition, potentiate endogenous opioids and enhance lessening inhibition on nociceptive pathways.

-Migraines and their associated symptoms may result from neuronal hyperexcitability and migraine attacks can be avoided if this can be suppressed.
+Migraines and their associated symptoms may result from neuronal hyperexcitability, and migraine attacks can be avoided if this can be suppressed.
 Drugs, such as topiramate (Topamax) and gabapentin (Neurontin) may be first-line prevention measures.
-This is especially true when beta-adrenergic antagonists or tricyclic antidepressants become contraindicated, or when there are comorbid medical and/or psychiatric conditions such as seizures or mood disorders.
+This is especially true when beta-adrenergic antagonists or tricyclic antidepressants become contraindicated or when there are comorbid medical and psychiatric conditions, such as seizures or mood disorders.

 Since the use of topiramate can cause decreased sweating and increased body temperature, it is important to wear light clothes and drink plenty of water, especially during warmer months.
 If your body temperature rises, contact your physician immediately.